A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 \subsection{Results}

 Table~\ref{tbl:results} shows the absolute number of our reproduction of bugs.
-Overall, we could fully reproduce 14 bugs with the $M_{Pitest}$ operators and 27 bugs with the $M_{extended}$ operators.
-Moreover, 171 bugs could at least be partially reproduced with the $M_{Pitest}$ operators and 333 with the $M_{extended}$ operators.
-We could not reproduce 320 bugs with the $M_{Pitest}$ operators and 97 bugs with the $M_{extended}$ operators.
-Figure~\ref{fig:bugs-relative} provides a relative view on the data, i.e., the percentage of bugs per project that could reproduced, partially reproduced, or not reproduced at at.
-The data is relatively stable and shows that between 60\% to 80\% percent of the bugs could not be reproduced at all with the $M_{Pitest}$ mutation operators.
-This changes with the $M_{extended}$ operators, that allows for the partial reproduction of 60\% to 80\% of the bugs instead.
-The exception is the Joda-Time project: while we can also partially reproduce more bugs, the change is smaller than for the other projects.
+Overall, we could fully reproduce 24 bugs with the $M_{default}$ operators, 29 bugs with the $M_{optional}$ operators and 75 bugs with the $M_{extended}$ operators.
+Moreover, 287 bugs could at least be partially reproduced with the $M_{default}$ operators, 300 with the $M_{optional}$ and 717 with the $M_{extended}$ operators.
+We could not reproduce 700 bugs with the $M_{default}$, 682 bugs with the $M_{optional}$ and 219 bugs with the $M_{extended}$ operators.
+Figure~\ref{fig:bugs-relative} provides a relative view on the data, i.e., the percentage of bugs per project that could reproduced, partially reproduced, or not reproduced at all.
+Figure~\ref{fig:bugs-relative-difference} shows the difference among the percentage of bugs reproduced by using $M_{default}$, $M_{optional}$ and $M_{extended}$ sets.
+The data is relatively stable and shows that between 50\% to 81\% percent of the bugs could not be reproduced at all with the $M_{default}$ mutation operators.
+This changes with the $M_{extended}$ operators, that allows for the partial reproduction of 54\% to 82\% of the bugs instead.

 Figure~\ref{fig:percentages} allows us a closer look at the partial reproduction of bugs and shows which percentage of the required AST we were able to reproduce.
-Both with the $M_{Pitest}$ and $M_{extended}$ operators the results are similar, with the difference that we can reproduce more bugs with the $M_{extended}$ operators.
-For bugs we can partially reproduce, we observe similar distributions: there are very few cases where less than 50\% are partially reproduced, the partial reproduction peaks at about 50\% of the bugs reproduced, and then steadily decline for large percentages until there are only very few partial reproductions above 75\%.
-The peak and the decline are a bit faster for the $M_{Pitest}$ operators, which is also in line with the smaller amounts of bugs that we could partially reproduce.
+With all the group of operators, i.e. $M_{default}$, $M_{optional}$ and $M_{extended}$, the results are similar, with the difference that the number of bugs reproduced by $M_{extended} > M_{optional} > M_{default}$.
+For bugs that can partially reproduce, we observe similar distributions: there are few cases where less than 10\% are partially reproduced, the partial reproduction peaks at about 30\% of the bugs reproduced, and then steadily declines for large percentages until there are only very few partial reproductions above 75\%.
+The peak and the decline are a bit faster for the $M_{default}$ and $M_{optional}$ operators, which is also in line with the smaller amounts of bugs that we could partially reproduce.